mattermost/docs/source/administration/config-settings.rst

 Enable Announcement Banner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Enable an announcement banner across all teams.
 The banner is displayed at the top of the screen and is the entire width of the screen.
-By default, users can dismiss the banner until you either change the text of the banner or until you re-activate the banner.
+By default, users can dismiss the banner until you either change the text of the banner or until you re-enable the banner after it has been disabled.
 You can prevent users from dismissing the banner, and you can control the text color and the background color.

 **True**: Enable the announcement banner.
 The banner is displayed only if ``BannerText`` has a value.